-Using the 3D Functionality (continued)

 Visualizing the Map as a 3D Model

 A supplementary map window in Global Mapper provides the means to view any data with a height or elevation value as a three-dimensional model.
-This window is opened using the 3D View button in the toolbar.
+This window is opened using the 3D View button in the Viewer toolbar.
 This window can also be docked adjacent to the corresponding 2D map.

 Many of the same zooming and panning functions that are used in the 2D map view are also available in the 3D window.
 Additional tools allow the vertical exaggeration to be increased, the perspective to be changed to ground level, and water inundation to be simulated.
-The 3D window also includes a Save function that allows the current 3D view to be saved as an image.
+The 3D window also includes a Save function that allows the current 3D view to be captured as an image.
+Additional settings for the 3D view can be found in the 3D View Properties section of Configuration.

-Working with LiDAR Data A rapidly emerging source of data in the GIS field, LiDAR (Light Detecting and Ranging) data provides the raw material for creating highly accurate terrain surfaces or other 3D layers.
-In its native format, LiDAR is a series of closely-spaced points, each of which contains precise coordinates, an elevation, a classification that denotes the type of feature that the point represents (ground, vegetation, building, etc.), and several additional attributes.
-Recent developments in Global Mapper have expanded support for both the standard LiDAR files (.las and .laz) as well as other point cloud formats.
-An optional LiDAR Module is available that offers advanced LiDAR processing tools.
-For more information, see page 19.
+Working with Point Cloud Data

+With the availability of 3D data sources and collection methods expanding, more and more point cloud data is being used to create highly accurate terrain models, meshes, and other 3D data.
+Global Mapper works with both lidar (Light Detecting and Ranging) date and photogrammetrically derived point cloud data.
+In its native format, this is a series of closely-spaced points, each of which contains precise coordinates, an elevation, possibly a classification that denotes the type of feature that the point represents (ground, vegetation, building, etc.), and several additional attributes.
+Recent developments in Global Mapper have expanded support for both the standard lidar files (.las and .laz) as well as other point cloud formats.
+Global Mapper Pro offers advanced lidar processing tools.

-LiDAR data is imported using the standard import procedure (Ctrl+O) however the subsequent import options dialog box is unique to this format.
+Lidar data is imported using the standard import procedure (Ctrl+O) however the subsequent import options dialog box is unique to this format.
 In this window, the data can be filtered, sampled, and if required, can be directly gridded into an elevation layer.

 After importing, the points will inherit the colors of the currently selected shader and will reflect the elevation value if no RGB values have been assigned to each point.
 Using the layer's Options dialog box, the display of the points can be changed to represent other variables such as classification or intensity.
-Also unique to this format is the Edit function, which is accessed by right-clicking after selecting one or more of the LiDAR points with the Digitizer.
+Also unique to this format is the Edit function, which is accessed by right-clicking after selecting one or more of the lidar points with the Digitizer.
 In this dialog box, the point's classification can be edited and other attributes modified.

-Using the 3D Functionality (continued) 3D Analysis Functions
+3D Analysis Functions

 Global Mapper offers several analysis tools that utilize loaded elevation or terrain layers.

-Watershed Modeling This tool is used to delineate the potential for the terrain to support the flow of water using linear features to represent stream channels and area features to outline watersheds or catchment areas. - Path Profile/Line-of-Site A Path Profile is a cross-sectional view of the terrain as represented by a line feature.
+This tool is used to delineate the potential for the terrain to support the flow of water using linear features to represent stream channels and area features to outline watersheds or catchment areas.

+A Path Profile is a cross-sectional view of the terrain as represented by a line feature.
 The Line-of-Site analysis, which will only work with a single segment line, shows where obstructions impede the view or transmission path from one end of the line to the other.